katmakhan/python-course/README.md

 - `%Z`: Return the `Time zone name` in the text form (Asia/Kolkotta)
 - `%w`: Returns weekday as a decimal number, `where 0 is Sunday and 6 is Saturday`

+### Sample code for getting the first key without iterating through the dictionary
 ```python
 test_dict = {'Gfg' : 'value 1', 'is' : 'value 2', 'best' : 'value 3'}
 first_key = next(iter(test_dict))